dadyownes15/DIS_project/README.md

 # DIS_project
-Final project for the subject Database and information systems at Copenhagen University
+Final project for the course "Database and Information Systems" at Copenhagen University at the DIKU apartment.